This post may contain affiliate links. Please read my disclosure and privacy policy.

 From this day forth, you can begin the day feeling virtuous, satisfied, and amped up on superfoods.

-You’ll do it by eating a great big brownie.
+You’ll do it by eating one of thee great big breakfast brownies.

-Moist, fudge-y, and freckled with chocolate chips, these super-brownies are made with frugal, nutritious, familiar ingredients you probably have already.
+Moist, fudge-y, and freckled with chocolate chips, these breakfast treats are made with frugal, nutritious, familiar ingredients you probably have already.
 Here are the key players:

 - carrots